aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsb-to-xlt/_index.md

 ---
 title: Java XLSB to XLT - XLSB to XLT Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLSB to XLT in Java.
-Java Convert XLSB to XLT saveformat.
-Java XLSB to XLT format.
-Save XLSB to XLT Java.
+Convert XLSB to XLT quickly and easily with Aspose.Cells.
+Java XLSB to XLT.
+Java Save XLSB to XLT.
+Save XLSB as XLT using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLSB to XLT in Java., Java XLSB to XLT saveformat., XLSB to XLT Java., Java Convert XLSB to XLT]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLSB to XLT in Java., Save XLSB to XLT using Java., Java XLSB to XLT saveformat., XLSB to XLT Converter., Java Save XLSB as XLT]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}